COMMENCED

 PI: Dr Felicity Hwee-Hwa Chan (LKYCIC, SUTD)

-Team: Ms Chloe Ng (LKYCIC, SUTD)
+Team: Chloe Ng (2023-2024), Judah Yosia Wanjoyo (LKYCIC, SUTD)

 Urban change in the next two decades in Singapore will be socio-spatial and multi-sourced as urban redevelopment will grow in scope and extent as the city’s built environment ages.
 Urban redevelopment is formidable and can exact emotional and social costs on individuals and groups as places, routines, and belongings become dislocated and disrupted.
 This presents a quandary of how urban change can be planned, designed, and managed in ways that enable belonging in the city, which is more often associated with stability than flux.